 Blogworld Expo, the yearly conference on blogging and social media, was being held there, and I wanted to attend.
 There were a lot of bloggers I wanted to finally meet in person, and I was curious to see if I would walk away with any tips on making my blog better.

 I figured that with a conference going on and all the events and parties that go with it, I wouldn’t have too much time to gamble.
-I was very wrong but I did control myself or more accurately I made my friends control me.
+I was very wrong — but I did control myself.
+Or more accurately, I made my friends control me.
 I walked away with money in my pocket.
 I also walked away thinking Las Vegas was awesome.

 It’s an adult playground.
 The casinos are more than hotels — they are palaces!
 Aria, the Venetian, and Bellagio were among the most gorgeous.
-They are filled with amazing clubs, shows, and delicious food.
-Oh the food.
+They are filled with amazing clubs, dazzling shows, and delicious food.
+Oh the food!
 I could definitely get fat living in Vegas.

 - Take in a show (or seven) – Vegas does entertainment better than anywhere else around and you’ll find some of the best acts in the world here.
-Plus, it’s a better way to spend your money than at the casino.
-It’s often a good idea to book tickets with your accommodation as it can work out cheaper.
+Plus, it’s a better way to spend your money on shows than at the casino.
+It’s often a good idea to book tickets along with your accommodation as it can work out cheaper.

-Vegas is the adult playground of the world and, after finally seeing it, I can see why everyone loves Vegas.
+Vegas is the adult playground of the world, and after finally seeing it, I can see why everyone loves Vegas.
 If you are like me and like to gamble, go with friends who can keep any eye on you.
-Vegas may be artificial and cheesy but it’s fun with a lot of ways to relax.
+Vegas may be artificial and cheesy, but it’s fun with a lot of ways to relax.
 Vegas is a vacation.

 Travel doesn’t always have to be about learning some deep cultural meanings.
 Sometimes travel is about having mindless fun.